 This is a case where even though she knew she had wanted PPI, it was “mis-sold” on the refinancing loans.
 Mrs E had no idea it had added up to so much: “If it hadn’t been for that insurance, I could have managed my debts!”

-It’s now much easier to make PPI claims even if you don’t have any paperwork
+It’s now easy to make PPI claims even if you don’t have any paperwork

 MoneySavingExpert’s great step-by-step PPI Reclaim Guide has everything you need:

-- a mis-selling checklist.
-There are a long list of reasons, for example you may have been sold a policy that was unsuitable because of its exclusions.
+- a misselling checklist.
+There is a long list of reasons, for example you may have been sold a policy that was unsuitable because of its exclusions.
 See which may apply to you;

 - free template letters;